lucamatsumoto/swipr/api/swipr/README.md

 This will spin up the application along with the database it is using.

-To stop the application use
+To stop the application use (shut down)

 `make stop`